 • Speaker: Christian Baldauf

 This plenary explores how the Bible can serve as a foundation for educational work and shape a teacher’s identity and approach to pedagogy.
-Participants will consider how Scripture can guide their work in teaching, counseling, and mentoring, and how to apply biblical principles in practical ways across different educational roles.
+We will consider how Scripture can guide our work in teaching, counseling, and mentoring, and how to apply biblical principles in practical ways across different educational roles.
 The session will also offer guidance for supporting both newer believers and experienced Christians in integrating their faith into their professional life, helping teachers bring a consistent, Christ-centered perspective to the classroom.

 • Speaker: Christian Baldauf